Diversity and inclusion best practices for the workplace

 • Developing a human resources department that encourages people to bring discriminatory behavior to its attention and takes quick action rather than brushing off complaints or making those who talk feel like snitches.

-• Expecting leadership at all levels to create a level playing field and to take into consideration the unique needs of each individual employee by making a point of regularly asking “How can I best support you?”
+• Expecting leadership at all levels to create a level playing field and to consider each employee’s unique needs by regularly asking, “How can I best support you?”

 Provide training on unconscious bias and microaggressions